HRV – Influencing Factors

 This liveliness could also be described as the change in movement.

-Generally it can be stated, that a good HRV combined with a healthy resting heart rate is an indicator for a good functioning regulation- and self healing ability.
+In general it can be stated that a good HRV combined with a healthy, resting heart rate is an indicator for a good functioning regulation- and self healing ability.

-Short chain carbohydrates (glycemic index > 70) as sugar, white bread (especially refined products) etc. are literally the best accelerator for a fast pulse and blood pressure problems.
-In combination with saturated fat, constant stress, little sleep and resting periods, reduced movement it results in a reduced HRV with a fast pulse and/or high blood pressure.
+Short chain carbohydrates (glycemic index > 70) like sugar, white bread (especially refined products) etc. are literally the best accelerator for a fast pulse and blood pressure problems.
+In combination with saturated fat, constant stress, little sleep, few resting periods reduced movement it results in a reduced HRV with a fast pulse and/or high blood pressure.
 It could be compared with an old tree in a storm.
-The rigidness or lack of flexibility of a reduced HRV in combination with a fast pulse increases the risk of a breaking point.
-A situation where the body can not outbalance the situation anymore, expressing itself in one or other symptoms.
+The rigidness or lack of flexibility of a reduced HRV in combination with a fast pulse increases the risk of a breaking point- a situation where the body cannot find balance anymore, which expresses itself in one or more symptoms.

-Besides the habitual patterns, further external factors influence our HRV.
-Electromagnetic and especially strongly pulsed “stress” from WLAN, mobile phones, digital television etc. will surely in the near future be identified as a further factor responsible for a reduced HRV and typical cultural caused health problems.
+Besides the habitual patterns there are further external factors which influence our HRV.
+Electromagnetic and especially strongly pulsed “stress” from WLAN, mobile phones, digital television etc. will surely in the near future be identified as a further factor responsible for a reduced HRV and typical culturally linked health problems.

-Also environmental factors like contamination, noise, poor drinking water etc influence our HRV.
+Environmental factors like contamination, noise, poor drinking water etc. also influence our HRV.

-A study of Sloan et al. shows also that social status can be reflected in the HRV.
-Wonderful work of Stephen Porges show that even social behavior can be associated with the HRV.
+A study of Sloan et al. shows also that social status can also be reflected in the HRV.
+The wonderful work of Stephen Porges shows that the HRV can even be associated with types of social behaviour.

-Another important aspect is the constant stress generated from our media.
-The German word for entertainment = Unterhaltung (from unten-halten) literally means “keep you down”.
+Another important aspect is the constant stress.
+Generated from our media.
+The German word for entertainment is Unterhaltung (from unten-halten) literally means “keep you down”.
 According to the motto “only bad news are good news” we are constantly flooded with negative emotions, which leads to a constant unaware state of fear in our life.
-Fear does not only make the person small (want to hide and not be seen) it also reduces our HRV.
+Fear does not only make a person small (want to hide and not be seen) it also reduces his/her HRV.
 The body and thus the heart does not distinguish between real danger and imagined danger.

-It is very interesting to observe, that our HRV is so strongly influenced by our mental activity.
-The moment we focus with our brain, also our HRV focusses, in other words decreases in its variability.
-The saying “analysis is paralysis” is a nice summary.
+It is very interesting to observe that our HRV is so strongly influenced by our mental activity.
+The moment we focus with our brain, also our HRV also focusses, in other words decreases in its variability.
+The saying “analysis is paralysis”explains it nicely.

 Our society is a “bring it to the point” – society.
 This saying could also be put in relation to the HRV.
-Our society is characterized by an education with the main goal to focus, train the brain to be as efficient as possible.
-Flooded with information we hardly have time to “digest” all this input.
-In combination with fear, lack of relaxation and recuperation does this resulting “mental noise” have the side effect of a reduced HRV, undermining our ability for self regulation.
+Our society is characterized by the type of education, which main goal is to teach us to focus, and to train the brain to be as efficient as possible.
+We are flooded with information we hardly have time to “digest” all this input.
+This resulting “mental noise”, in combination with fear, lack of relaxation and recuperation, have the side effect of a reduced HRV, undermining our ability for self-regulation.

-Statistic of the industrialized countries show, that the main cause of death are cardiovascular diseases like for example heart attack.
+Statistic of the industrialized countries show that the main cause of death are cardiovascular diseases, for example heart attack.

 6844 Altach / Österreich